Paddy Chayefsky: Network

-Chayefsky researched the project by watching hours of television and consulting with NBC executive David Tebet, who allowed Chayefsky to attend programming meetings.
-He later conducted research at CBS and met with Walter Cronkite.
-The completed script reflected his research and his personal view, prevalent at the time, that Arabs were "buying up" U.S. corporations.
-The "mad as hell" speech was a deeply personal statement reflecting the core of Chayefsky's beliefs during the early 1970s.
-Chayefsky later called it an easy speech to write, reflecting his view that people had a right to get mad.
+Chayefsky researched the project by watching hours of television and consulting with NBC executive David Tebet, who allowed the writer to attend programming meetings.
+Chayefsky also gathered information at CBS and met with Walter Cronkite.
+The completed script reflected the writer's research and his political opinion, prevalent at the time, that Arabs were "buying up" U.S. corporations.
+The "mad as hell" speech was a deeply personal statement encapsulating the core of Chayefsky's beliefs during the early 1970s.
+He later called it an easy speech to write as it expressed his view that people had a right to get mad.